gobjila/docs/doc/developer-documentation/cookbooks/layout_creation.md

 ##### Column -> accept setting

 This option permit to filter what type you can put into your column.
 In the case of the LandingPage layout we accept every type of content.
-But we can filter that and only accept for example an `BackBee\ClassContent\Landing\Contentainer`:
+But we can filter that and only accept for example an `BackBee\ClassContent\Landing\Container`:

 ```yml
 accept: ['Landing\Container']